 - Professor Frank Oberklaid, Director, Centre for Community Child Health, the Royal Children’s Hospital Melbourne (Co-Chair)

 - Professor Christel Middeldorp, Professor Child & Youth Psychiatry Child Health Research Centre, University of Queensland (Co-Chair)

 - Ms Christine Morgan, CEO, National Mental Health Commission

-- Ms Maureen Lewis, Deputy CEO, National Mental Health Commission
+- Ms Maureen Lewis, Principal - Monitoring, Reporting and Projects, National Mental Health Commission

 - Professor Helen Milroy, Commissioner, National Mental Health Commission